nutint/scala-workshop/README.md

    ```
    // in your project dir run this command
    $ sbt test
+   // This may failed if you not install scalatest completely see the following steps
    ```

  * Pre-Load dependencies (IntellijIDE)
    * Import Projects
      * Open Intellij